dwaite/connect/openid-connect-4-identity-assurance/representation.md

 # Verified Data Representation

-This extension to OpenID Connect wants to ensure that RPs cannot mix up verified and unverified claims and incidentally process unverified claims as verified claims.
+This extension to OpenID Connect wants to ensure that RPs cannot mix up verified and unverified Claims and incidentally process unverified Claims as verified Claims.

-The representation proposed therefore provides the RP with the verified claims within a structured claim `verified_person_data`.
-This structured claim is composed of the verification evidence related to a certain verification process and the corresponding Claims about the End-User which were verified in this process.
+The representation proposed therefore provides the RP with the verified Claims within a container element `verified_claims`.
+This container is composed of the verification evidence related to a certain verification process and the corresponding Claims about the End-User which were verified in this process.

-This section explains the structure and meaning of the claim in detail.
+This section explains the structure and meaning of `verified_claims` in detail.
 A machine-readable syntax definition is given as JSON schema in (#json_schema).
-It can be used to automatically validate JSON documents containing the `verified_person_data` claim.
+It can be used to automatically validate JSON documents containing a  `verified_claims` element.

-The `verified_person_data` claim consists of the following sub-elements:
+`verified_claims` consists of the following sub-elements:

 * `verification`: REQUIRED.
 Object that contains all data about the verification process.
 * `claims`: REQUIRED.
 Object that is the container for the verified Claims about the End-User.